 There is no lye left in properly made finished soap.

-So now you’re committed to making your own soap from scratch, even though your a bit scared of the whole lye thing.
+Maybe you’re still a bit scared of the whole lye thing.
 That’s OK, friend!
 I was scared of making soap with lye the first time too.

 I’m committed to helping you become comfortable handling lye and making soap from scratch.
 So, I’ve put together a series of posts to help you understand lye, its important role in soap making, and those all important lye safety rules.

-Consider these articles REQUIRED READING before you make your first batch of soap:
+These articles REQUIRED READING before making your first batch of soap:

 - 8 Common Questions About Soap Making With Lye